Symptoms of gastroenteritis

 How gastroenteritis is spread

 The bugs that cause gastroenteritis can spread very easily from person to person.

 You can catch the infection if small particles of vomit or poo from an infected person get into your mouth, such as through:

 - close contact with someone with gastroenteritis – they may breathe out small particles of vomit

 - eating contaminated food – this can happen if an infected person doesn't wash their hands before handling food, or you eat food that has been in contact with contaminated surfaces or objects, or hasn't been stored and cooked at the right temperatures (read more about the causes of food poisoning)

 A person with gastroenteritis is most infectious from when their symptoms start until 48 hours after all their symptoms have passed.
 Although they may also be infectious for a short time before and after this.

 It's not always possible to avoid getting gastroenteritis, but following the advice below can help stop it spreading:

-- Ensure you and your child wash your hands frequently and thoroughly with soap and water, particularly after using the toilet and before preparing food.
-Don't rely on alcohol hand gels, as they're not always effective.
+- Make sure you and your child wash your hands often and thoroughly with soap and water, particularly after using the toilet and before preparing food - don't rely on alcohol hand gels, as they're not always effective

 Take extra care when travelling to parts of the world with poor sanitation, as you could pick up a stomach bug.
 For example, you may need to boil tap water before drinking it.